Home/Webinars

 1:00 p.m. – 1:30 p.m.

-- How to notice a depo
+- How to properly notice a deposition

 1:30 p.m. – 2:20 p.m.

-- Trial depositions v.
-Discovery depositions
+- Trial depositions vs. discovery depositions

-- Understanding your goals
+- Defining your goals before the deposition

-- Keeping your deposition goal-driven
+- Keeping your deposition focused on your goals

 - Is this depo really necessary?
 Determining whether the depo is worth the time and money

-- Who should attend and why
+- Who should attend—and why

 - Preparing specific questions and outlines v. focusing on themes